Welcome to a new adventure in Holistic Health!

 Xoom is getting to be more popular for money transfers but only works with USA accounts.
 Wise is a bank-to-bank transfer service that some people seem to use.

-Bitcoin is now accepted by some vendor, hotels and other businesses.
+Bitcoin is now accepted by some vendors, hotels and other businesses.
 The Emporium has a Bitcoin ATM.

 10) Most crime that happens here is avoidable.
 You do not need your ATM card, passport or hundreds of Q with you while you are swimming, hiking or at any big event.
 Leave your valuables at home, locked safely away if possible.
 You are in a third world country and have a lot more than most that live here.
 So if you want to leave your phone or computer on your bed with your door unlocked while you leave the room, go ahead, but, do not be surprised when it is gone by the time you get back.